 Because groceries are so heavy, tracking miles per gallon is often not a clear picture of how a fleet is performing.
 Heavy trucks have to work harder, causing them to use more fuel.
-In turn, Kroger is setting a new Fleet Efficiency standard as we enter a new goal phase.
+For our 2020 Goals, Kroger set a new Fleet Efficiency standard.

-Moving forward, we will be tracking our Ton Miles Per Gallon (TMPG), effectively looking at how many miles we haul one ton of groceries on one gallon of fuel.
-Kroger Logistics is committed to improving our TMPG by 20% by 2020.
-We will also be changing our baseline year from 2008 to 2010 to more closely align with other areas of The Kroger Company.
+We are now tracking our Ton Miles Per Gallon (TMPG), effectively looking at how many miles we haul one ton of groceries on one gallon of fuel.
+Kroger Logistics is committed to improving our TMPG by 20% by 2020, using 2010 as a baseline.
+Compared to 2010 as a baseline, we improved our TMPG by 7.5% in 2016.

 RENEWABLE Liquefied Natural Gas Tractors

 In 2014, our Logistics Team was the first in the state of Oregon to deploy a fleet of heavy-duty trucks that run on Liquid Natural Gas (LNG).
 The 31 LNG trucks replaced 31 diesel trucks and started making store deliveries in the Portland metropolitan area at the end of 2014.
 The trucks make deliveries to roughly 50 Fred Meyer and QFC stores as far south as Corvallis, OR, and as far north as Longview, WA, averaging approximately 175 miles per day, six days a week, 52 weeks a year.

 In December 2015, Kroger was able to secure renewable natural gas fuel.
 We expect to reduce greenhouse gas emissions by 73% over the diesel trucks we were driving in the Northwest.
 This will result in approximately 2,000 metric tons per year, which equates to taking 485 passenger cars off the road annually.
 The fleet is fueled at a new, private LNG fueling station located at Kroger's Clackamas Distribution Center.